 The Workflow: Approved or Rejected event will fire whenever a an entry is approved or rejected regardless of the step and regardless of the status.
 Use the conditional logic setting to target either the 'approved' or 'rejected' status of a specific step.
 You may also need to specify the 'Workflow Step' to prevent the notification from sending at later steps.

-If you're still not sure which route to take or you're having trouble getting your notifications to work, please do get in touch with support.
+If you're still not sure which route to take ,or you're having trouble getting your notifications to work, please get in touch with Gravity Flow Support for help.